cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 -Added 1600x900
 -Reverted delay resolution to steps of 50ms which seems to provide better accuracy
 -Base delay was upped to 300ms
+August 8/21
+-Riot finally changed sorcery icon, the script has been updated to recgonize slow but steady and sorcery seperately
+-Menu starts in the middle of the screen now
+-Added auto detect resolution feature

 Function: Reroll passives until you find the one you're searchings for Lab of Legends (a Legends of Runeterra game mode)